 While there are many different maneuvers insurance companies use to deny your claim, when it comes to personal injury situations, some of the most common tactics are asking for a recorded statement, pushing for a quick settlement, asking for a signed medical release, causing confusion and refusing to renew.

 Asking for a Recorded Statement

 Most everyone is familiar with the Miranda Warning that says “anything you say or do can be used against you in a court of law.”
 This holds true for recorded statements that can be used against you by the insurance company after you’re injured.
 Insurance adjusters want to find out what your story is and how they can twist your words to make you look bad, thus making you ineligible for your claim.
 No matter what you say, whether informally or formally, it will be used and dissected thoroughly to see if there’s anything they can use against your case.
-When it comes to car accidents, there is no law in any state that says you must provide a recorded statement to the insurance company of the driver who is potentially at fault.
+When it comes to car accidents, there is no law in Colorado or any other state that says you must provide a recorded statement to the insurance company of the driver who is potentially at fault.
 Although what statements you must provide to your own insurer varies from state to state, you never have to give the other party’s insurance provider information right up front.
 Giving a recorded statement never helps you, and you typically end up getting low-balled in your settlement offer or have your claim refused outright.

 Pushing For a Quick Settlement

 Dealing with insurance companies and legal battles can be an extremely stressful experience.
 No matter how badly you want to wash your hands of the entire thing and just get it over with, you should never fall into the trap of accepting a quick settlement from your insurance company.